openworkers/openworkers-website/src/routes/docs/architecture/security/+page.md

 OpenWorkers executes JavaScript in V8 isolates with resource isolation.
 This document details the sandboxing architecture.

-> **Note:** This provides resource isolation (CPU, memory, network) between workers.
-For running truly untrusted third-party code in a multi-tenant environment, consider adding an extra layer (container, VM) around the runtime.
+> **Note:** OpenWorkers is designed for running your own code on your own infrastructure – not for multi-tenant SaaS with untrusted third-party code.
+Cloudflare has dedicated security teams, 24h V8 patches, and years of hardening.
+If you need that level of security, use Cloudflare Workers.
+If you need to run untrusted code, add an extra layer (container, VM) around the runtime.

 ## Quick Summary